jcerise/WTAE/README.md

 How to Run
 -------

+Way 1:

+Run the included gruntfile using Grunt, open up app/build, and run index.html.

+Way 2:

-Simply clone the repository, and open index.html in your favorite browser.
+Open app/index.html in your favorite browser.

+Way 3:

 WTAE can also be run as a simple Node application by running
 ```